Recent Articles

 Reserve studies are comprehensive reports that are used as budget planning tools that will assess the current financial health of the reserve fund as well as create a plan for future funding to offset anticipated major future common area expenditures.

-According to Community Association Institute's Best Practices, Reserve Studies/Management: “There are two components of a reserve study—a physical analysis and a financial analysis.
+According to the Community Association Institute's Best Practices, Reserve Studies/Management: “There are two components of a reserve study—a physical analysis and a financial analysis.
 During the physical analysis, a reserve provider evaluates information regarding the physical status and repair/replacement cost of the association’s major common area components.
 To do so, the provider conducts a component inventory, a condition assessment, and life and valuation estimates.
 A financial analysis assesses only the association’s reserve balance or fund status (measured in cash or as percent funded) to determine a recommendation for an appropriate reserve contribution rate (funding plan)."

 What are the different types of reserve studies?